tushar-sharma/tushar-sharma.github.io/_posts/2020-04-11-demon-haunted-review-1.md

 If the royal families of the past had to endure the loss of their children during childbirth, it would be more gruesome for poor families.
 We should wonder how science has drastically improved life expectancy at birth with the invention of techniques like Cesarean delivery, vacuum-assisted vaginal delivery, etc.

-Science has produced grave ramifications like
+Thought science has advanced humanity, it has also created lots of menance like

 1. Global warming
 2. Nuclear weapons